SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **CheckoutSteps Component Update:**
   Replaced usage of `LinkContainer` with React Bootstrap's `Nav.Link as={Link}` to ensure correct navigation within the app's single Router context.

+## Recent Updates

+- **Fixed State Mutation in PlaceOrderScreen:**
+  - Updated the `PlaceOrderScreen` component to calculate `itemsPrice`, `shippingPrice`, `taxPrice`, and `totalPrice` without directly mutating the Redux store's state.
+This fix ensures that the state is not mutated directly, preventing the uncaught runtime error.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: